There are 3 different chemicals that can be used to get the job done and the process is the same for all of them.

 Depending on the size you will need a chainsaw or handsaw.
 The less stump to rot the quicker the process will be.

 Step 2 – Next drill holes as deep as possible.
 Keep the holes a couple of inches apart and cover the whole top of the stump.

-Step 3 – Next you need to select which chemical you want to use.
-You will need to first pour water into these holes.
+Step 3 – Next, select which chemical you want to use.
+You will need first to pour water into these holes.
 The water is needed to start the chemical reaction.